Hungarian sour cherry pastry / Meggyes pite

 enjoy!

-Recipe, photo and text by twincitiesherbs.com.
+Recipe, photo and text by Twincitiesherb.

 Lemon meringue cake

 The lemon yellow color can bring sunshine into our homes!
 This delicious dessert could become the center piece of your Easter celebration instantly.
 The tart and tangy lemon filled cake is topped with the fluffy sweet meringue.
-I like using lemon in baking because it offsets the sweetness of a dessert and gives it an interesting flavor … and it is packed with the important theme of Easter, eggs of course.
+I like using lemons in baking because they offset the sweetness of desserts and give an interesting flavor.
+Also, it is packed with the important theme of Easter, eggs of course.
 It is super easy to make and delicious at the same time.
-In our house, my daughter will be making it for Easter.
+In our house, my daughter will be making it for Easter this year.

 RECIPE